frugalware/frugalware.gitlab.io/content/package/rrdtool.md

 depends = "['libxml2>=2.9.3-3', 'pango>=1.38.1', 'python3']"
 reverse_depends = "['munin']"
 +++
-a program to generate fancy graphs from network usage or from any thing is able to meter"
+a program to generate fancy graphs from network usage or from any thing is able to meter

 {{< files text="show files" >}}* /usr/bin/rrdcached
 * /usr/bin/rrdcgi